Port Aransas Fishing Calendar: What’s Biting Month by Month

 Sheepshead and Black Drum

-Both species stay active around jetty pilings and channel markers between cold fronts.
-Sheepshead feed on barnacles and oysters, requiring small hooks and light tackle.
-Black drum average 5 to 15 pounds and hit cut bait on the bottom.
+Both species remain active around jetty pilings and channel markers between cold fronts.
+Sheepshead feed on barnacles and oysters, so small hooks and light tackle are required.
+Black drum average 5 to 15 pounds and take cut bait on the bottom.
 This is a solid family option when offshore trips are off the table.

 Trophy Speckled Trout

-Big trout (25 inches and up) stage over mud and shell substrate on warm winter afternoons.
-Target deeper pockets in the Lydia Ann and Aransas Bay systems when water temps climb into the mid-60s after a few stable days.
+Big trout (25 inches and up) stage over mud and shell substrates on warm winter afternoons.
+Target deeper pockets in the Lydia Ann and Aransas Bay systems when water temperatures reach the mid-60s after a few stable days.
 These fish hit slow-worked soft plastics and suspending plugs.
-Texas allows five trout per person per day, with a minimum length of 15 inches (only one fish may exceed 25 inches).
+Texas allows five trout per person per day, with a 15-inch minimum (only one fish may exceed 25 inches).

 Year-Round Bay Fishing

-The Lydia Ann, Corpus Christi, and Aransas Bay systems hold fish every month of the year.
-Redfish and speckled trout stay active across all seasons.
+The Lydia Ann, Corpus Christi, and Aransas Bay systems hold fish every month.
+Redfish and speckled trout remain active year-round.
 Flounder peak in the fall.
 Spring brings schooling bait and aggressive trout over shallow grass flats.
 Summer mornings keep families cool while targeting slot reds in deeper channels.

 What to Target on a 4-Hour Bay Charter